 I’ve dedicated much of my career to researching and developing ways to minimize recovery times following plastic surgery procedures, including facelifts.
 One way to reduce recovery time is to limit the size of incisions, which leads to less swelling and bruising.

 You can see the types of results I achieve with my patients in our gallery of before-and-after photos.
-If you’re considering facial plastic surgery, you can contact us using the online form to request a consultation or call our office at (312) 788-2560 to schedule an appointment.
+If you’re wondering what facial rejuvenation options are best for you, consult a facelift surgeon.
+In Chicago, you can contact us using the online form to request a consultation or call our office at (312) 788-2560 to schedule an appointment.